coldtothetouchh/Guard-Dog-Mike-AO3-Skin-Code/README.md

-4/1: Fixed an issue with the navigation bar dropdown menu not appearing.
+4/6: -Redesigned the dashboard so buttons weren't overlapping.
 Please update the code on AO3.

-4/5: Fixed an issue where the symbol key text was overlapping with the icons.
-Please update the code on AO3.
+-Fixed an issue where the symbol key text was overlapping with the icons.
+-Fixed an issue with the navigation bar dropdown menu not appearing.

 HUGE credit to @whydoihavetoart for the Byler Art used in this skin! https://x.com/whydoihavetoart/status/2001349297812676763/photo/1